Extra Learning Activities

 In an ever-changing world filled with technology, education in safe and responsible usage of that technology is a vital part of every student’s future success.
 Here are Zion, we are committed to producing well-rounded students who are prepared for any challenges life may present to them.
 Starting in 1st grade, your students will participate in computer learning classes that train them in typing skills, safe Internet practices, and responsible technology interactions.
 Grades 1-4 focus on typing skills and basic program knowledge.
 In the upper grades, students participate in a program called CSPrep (Computer Science Preparation), in which they have the opportunity to learn coding skills at their own pace, personalizing their knowledge to fit individual interests and abilities.

 In our general music classes, students learn proper vocal techniques and diction to help prepare them for performances at church services and various school and community programs.
-Students in Grades PK-2 dance along and learn fun new ways to explore music, while grades 3-8 expand their musical repertoire by learning to play the recorder and other instruments.
+Students in Grades PK-2 dance along and learn fun new ways to explore music, while grades 3-6 expand their musical repertoire by learning to play the recorder, handbells, and other instruments.
 Our students love expressing themselves through God's gift of music!

-Writing and responsibility are key in developing successful students, and students in grades 4-8 are given the opportunity to develop these skills through an optional yearbook and newsletter club.
-In this class, students put together a weekly newsletter of school information to distribute throughout the school.
+Writing and responsibility are key in developing successful students, and students in grades 3-6 are given the opportunity to develop these skills through an optional yearbook and newsletter club.
+Students write articles and share information for our monthly school newsletter.
 In the spring semester, students are each assigned to design certain pages in the school yearbook.
 Allowing students to take charge of school activities gives them a sense of ownership and pride and allows them to develop a deeper sense of responsibility.